SaurabPoudel/mljs/realtime-image-classification/README.md

 Model I trained is publicly available `https://teachablemachine.withgoogle.com/models/uLhMYDpLz/`

-It can classify books, calculator and glass
+It can classify books, calculators and glasses

 Model can be changed to classify more